Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

    $concordium-client baker remove --sender bakerAccount

-This will remove the baker from the baker list and unlock the staked amount on the baker so that it can be transferred or moved freely.
+This removes the baker from the baker list and unlocks the staked amount on the baker so that it can be transferred or moved freely.

 When removing the baker, the change has the same timeline as decreasing the staked amount.
 The change will need *2 + bakerCooldownEpochs* epochs to take effect.
-The change becomes visible on the chain as soon as the transaction is included in a block and you can check when this change will be take effect by querying the account information with ``concordium-client`` as usual:
+The change becomes visible on the chain as soon as the transaction is included in a block and you can check when the change will be take effect by querying the account information with ``concordium-client``:

 .. code-block:: console